q2apro/q2apro-on-site-notifications/README.md

 If you use the plugin:

-  * Visit [www.q2apro.com](http://www.q2apro.com) to get more [free and premium plugins](http://www.q2apro.com/plugins).
+  * Translate the plugin into your language.
-  * Translate the plugin into your language and send us the language file.
+  * Report any bug you find.
-  * Say thank you by [donating 5 to 10 USD](https://www.paypal.me/q2apro) to the developers.
+  * Consider a painless donation to https://www.paypal.me/q2apro

 Have fun!
+Life is short.